Nil-Store/nil-store/metaspec-v2.md

 *   **Attestation:** Nodes continuously monitor and sign Round-Trip Time (RTT) attestations with peers.
 *   **On‑Chain Oracle:** A **stake‑weighted attester set** posts RTT digests (Poseidon Merkle roots) to the DA chain. **Normative**:
     1) **Challenge‑response**: clients issue random tokens; SPs must echo tokens within `T_max`; vantage nodes verify end‑to‑end.
-    2) **VDF Enforcement (Conditional)**: If network anomaly rate exceeds `ε_sys`, the protocol MAY activate a Verifiable Delay Function (VDF) requirement in the challenge‑response loop to enforce a computational floor on RTT.
+    2) **VDF Enforcement (Conditional):** MAY be activated only if the anomaly rate exceeds `ε_sys` for ≥ 3 consecutive epochs and MUST be deactivated after 2 consecutive clean epochs.
+VDF cost per probe is capped by the **Verification Load Cap** (§ 6.1).
+Protocol MUST publish the VDF parameters (delay, modulus) on‑chain per epoch when active.
     3) **Diversity**: attesters span ≥ 5 regions and ≥ 8 ASNs; assignments are epoch‑randomized.
     4) **Slashing**: equivocation or forged attestations are slashable with on‑chain fraud proofs (submit raw transcripts).
     5) **Sybil control**: weight attesters by bonded $STOR and decay weights for co‑located /24s.